 Stakeholders in organisational learning and development

 Alignment is a critical issue in developing an L&D strategy.
-Without alignment to a wider business strategy, L&D will not achieve senior stakeholder support.
-Without senior stakeholder support, L&D will not achieve anything at all.
-Equally important is engagement with line managers, and of course the targeted learners themselves.
+Without alignment to the wider business strategy, L&D will not achieve senior stakeholder support.
+And without senior stakeholder support, L&D will not achieve anything at all.
+Equally important is engagement with line managers, and of course the learners themselves.

 - Relevance: how the strategy will meet opportunities and challenges for the business